Director: Andrea Troxel, ScD

 Biostatistics is a scientific discipline that focuses on study design and collection, analysis, and interpretation of data to improve human health.
 The Division of Biostatistics is the academic home of faculty who contribute to scientific advances that benefit human health through innovation in methodology, theory, and application of biostatistical methods across the entire spectrum of biomedical research.

-The teaching program of the Division of Biostatistics includes a Ph.D. program in Biostatistics in the NYU School of Medicine Sackler Institute, teaching of Epidemiology, Biostatistics and Preventive Medicine course for second year medical school students, and teaching of fellows and junior faculty in the CTSI sponsored Clinical Research Training Course.
-Special lectures and workshops can also be arranged on request by Departments of NYU School of Medicine.
+We offer PhD training in Biostatistics through our Sackler Institute of Graduate Biomedical Sciences, Biostatistics courses for second year medical school students, and teaching of fellows and junior faculty in the Clinical and Translational Science Institute-sponsored Clinical Research Training Course.
+Special lectures and workshops can also be arranged on request by departments at NYU School of Medicine.

 Faculty members in the Division of Biostatistics are actively engaged in research.
 The areas of research include: Survival Analysis; Clinical Trials; Methods for the Analysis of Screening and Diagnostic Tests; Misclassification; Methods for the Analysis of Observational Data; Statistical Methods in Epidemiology; Statistical Genomics; Statistical Genetics; Likelihood and Information Theory; Mixture Models; Order Statistics and Spacings; Resampling Techniques; High-dimensional Data Analysis; Algorithms for missing data analysis; Cluster Analysis; Statistical Methods for Analysis of Large Datasets in genomics and molecular biology; DNA microarrays; Flow Cytometry.